zumuya/FrogsHand/README.md

 Frog's Hand is a simple Mac app that simulates scrolls when dragging.

-- Requirements: OS X 10.12 or later
+- Requirements: macOS 10.12 or later
 - Swift version: 4.0

 ## Usage